aseo1317/Classification-Project/Written Description.md

 ## Algorithms:

 **_Data Cleaning and EDA_**
-1. Dropped unecessary columns and columns with too many missing values
+1. Dropped unnecessary columns and columns with too many missing values
 2. Created vintage column from wine titles
 3. Copied original dataset
 4. Grouped remaining categorical features into a top 5 or top 10 with the rest being "other"